 - 1. New piping and pipelines - 2.
 Significant rerouting/relocation of existing piping - 3.
 Any replacement of "not in-kind" piping - 4.
 Any significant rearrangement or replacement of "not in-kind" anchors and/or supports - 5.
-Significant seismic displacements calculated from the structural assessment
+Significant seismic displacements calculated from the structural and/or geotechnical assessments

-Pipeline stress analysis shall be performed in accordance with ASME B31.4 [9.3], considering all relevant loads and corresponding displacements determined from the structural analysis described in Section 3104F.
-Seismic loading of above-grade pipelines may be analyzed in accordance with ASME B31.E [9.5].
+Pipeline stress analysis shall be performed in accordance with ASME B31.4 [9.3], considering all relevant loads and corresponding displacements determined from the structural analysis and/or geotechnical analysis described in Sections 3104F and 3106F, respectively.
+Seismic loading of abovegrade pipelines may be analyzed in accordance with ASME B31.E [9.5] with seismic loads computed from Section 3104F.5.4.1.